Exclusive: Survey finds startups drifting away from offices, post COVID-19 – TechCrunch

 Offices appear to be responding well, with either 40% having already introduced measures to improve the safety of workplaces or 34% planning to, while 25% had not, probably because they do not have an office or use co-working spaces.

-Most people (58%) said they felt the work they perform remotely is “trusted and respected equally to the work I perform in the workplace”.
-Most (50%) said their home setup was “ok, but not ideal.”
+Most people (58%) said they felt the work they perform remotely is “trusted and respected equally to the work I perform in the workplace.”
+Most (50%) said their home setup was “OK, but not ideal.”

 WFH impacts working practices